 How do I make my hostas bigger?

 To grow big, beautiful hostas, you’ll want to fertilize every four to six weeks and water them thoroughly every day from spring until late summer or early fall.
 Adding compost to the soil and mulch will help inject more nutrients while holding more moisture in to prevent the soil from drying out.
 Make sure they’re in shaded areas of your yard and don’t splash any fertilizer on the plant itself.
+For more tips on growing bigger hostas.

 How deep do your hosta’s roots go in the soil?